p-lambda/in-n-out/README.md

 ## Steps to run an experiment

-The first time you run this project, in the current directory, which contains README, create a virtualenv:
+The first time you run this project, create a virualenv in the current directory (which contains the README):
 ```
 python3 -m venv .env
 source .env/bin/activate